hgoebl/mobile-detect.js/README.md

 # Donations

-If you want, you can donate to [Mobile-Detect].
+If you want, you can donate to [Mobile-Detect](https://github.com/serbanghita/Mobile-Detect).

 # TODO